isolver/ioHub/docs/iohub/installation.rst

 provided applications, and even when you wish to just start a python interpreter in the Windows console.

 .. note:: WinPythonPlus is based on the `great WinPython project <http://www.winpython.org>`_, with extra packages added and the structure of the distribution changed somewhat.
 WinPython makes no permanent changes to your Windows registry or environment settings.
-Only temporary changes are made to the shell environment that is launched to run which ever application you run.
+Only temporary changes are made to the shell environment that is launched to run whichever application you run.

 .. warning:: It is important to always launch a tool packaged in the WinPythonPlus distribution using the provided launcher .bat file or exe in the WinPythonPlus root folder.
 These launchers temporarily configure the environment variables for that process so that the application and associated APIs will run correctly.
 Starting one of the provided tools by directly running the tools exe or similar file will not work correctly and will cause unexpected issues and perhaps application crashes.